Designing for Online Sheet Metal Bending Services

 In this tutorial we’ll cover all the basics for designing your files with bends.

-Before you Begin
+Before You Begin

 We realize everyone has a different level of knowledge and experience.
 We’re here to help you at every stage of the process.
-If you’ve never sent us a file before, or are unfamiliar with metal bending, we have a few guides you may want to check out before proceeding:
+If you’ve never sent us a file before, or are unfamiliar with designing for metal bending, we have a few guides you may want to check out before proceeding:

-SendCutSend Design Guildelines
+SendCutSend Design Guidelines

-Metal Forming and Bending Guidelines
+Forming and Bending Guidelines

 File Format

-Please upload a flat vector file such as .DXF, .AI or .EPS as you normally would.
-Make sure the file you upload for bending is a flat, 2D file.
 You will be able to view your bends in a 3D model during the checkout process to make sure the angles and flange orientations are correct.

 If you design your parts in non-CAD software (Adobe Illustrator), please send us the original (native) ai file.
 We’ll take care of the conversion on our end.
 While we accept .AI and .EPS files, it’s critical that your bend lines are parallel when uploaded from these softwares or the file will delay our process.